 Small business and the entrepreneurial spirit thrive in Hawaii – over 90 percent of the state’s employers are small businesses.
-Maui offers a range of resources to create a successful business:
+Maui offers a range of resources to create a successful business.

 U.S. Small Business Administration offers technical, financial and contracting assistance, including special programs for veterans, women, minorities and young entrepreneurs.

-The Hawaii Department of Business, Economic Development and Tourism, the state’s major business development agency, focuses business development, expansion and retention; business finance and export development.
+The Hawaii Department of Business, Economic Development and Tourism, the state’s major business development agency, focuses on business development, expansion and retention; business finance and export development.

 The Hawaii Department of Commerce and Consumer Affairs provides business registration, professional and vocational licensing, consumer advocacy and compliance services.
+See Hawaii Business Express for online business registration and other tools and information.

-Hawaii Angels, is an angel investor group that funds start-up and early stage companies.
+Hawaii Angels is an angel investor group that funds start-up and early stage companies.

 Hawaii Venture Capital Association is a non-profit organization that promotes entrepreneurial development through networking and educational opportunities as well as access to venture capital.

 The University of Hawaii – Maui College offers degree, certificate and workforce training programs on campus and through distance learning centers that utilize the latest technology.
 UH Maui is also home to the Sustainable Living Institute of Maui, which aims to foster sustainable, innovative methods of community development and management.
+The Maui Food Innovation Center at UH Maui College provides business and technological expertise to food and agricultural entrepreneurs.
+Its Maui Accelerator Program (MAP) is the first food-industry business accelerator program of its kind.